 Even though Bali has a year-round temperature of 80 degrees and enjoys bright sunny days most of the time, there are some brief periods of wonky weather, as the wet season, that some tourists may want to avoid.

 We have created this brief overview of Bali weather conditions year-round so that you can know a bit about what to expect before booking your trip.

 Related post: Bali and Seasons: When to travel to the island

 When Is Bali’s Dry Season?

 April to September in Bali is the dry season, meaning rainfall amounts are minimal, temperatures are steady and the sun is always ablaze in the sky.
 It’s also the high season, in terms of travel, when most tourists flock to Bali.
-High season also means that prices on pretty much everything are higher this time of year, as opposed to prices in the off-season.
+The high season also means that prices on pretty much everything is higher this time of year, as opposed to prices in the off-season.

 June, July and August

 Humidity levels are at their lowest points during June and July and the temperatures remain at a comfortable 80 degrees, on average.
 The days are long – and sunny – during these months, which gives ample time for all your outdoor activities.
 The clear skies create the perfect backdrop for amazing tropical sunsets over the ocean and nighttime temperatures are still quite enjoyable as well.
 June tends to be the best month for water surfing, as the waves are at their peak this time of year.
 While August tends to be the driest month of the year, with an average reported rain total of just over an inch in a half, spread out over the course of three days.
 June, July and August are the busiest travel seasons in Bali so expect crowds.
 Big ones.
 This perfect weather during these months is a big reason why people keep coming back to Bali.